yxshee/summarization-nlp-/README.md

 After training the model for 3 epochs, we evaluate its performance using the ROUGE metric.

-The results are as follows:

-● ROUGE-1 Score: (value)

-● ROUGE-2 Score: (value)

-● ROUGE-3 Score: (value)

-These scores indicate the model's ability to generate summaries that are similar to the reference summaries in terms of n-gram overlay.
+Scores indicate the model's ability to generate summaries that are similar to the reference summaries in terms of n-gram overlay.